-Dr Scott A. Hale is an Associate Professor and Senior Research Fellow at the OII, a Fellow of the Alan Turing Institute, and a Senior Member of St Antony’s College.
+Dr Scott A. Hale is an Associate Professor and Senior Research Fellow at the OII and a Fellow of the Alan Turing Institute.
 He develops and applies techniques from computer science to research questions in the social sciences.
 His research seeks to see more equitable access to quality information and investigates the spread of information between speakers of different languages online, the roles of bilingual Internet users, collective action and mobilization, hate speech, and misinformation.

 Scott graduated with degrees in Computer Science, Mathematics, and Spanish from Eckerd College, FL, USA.
 During his time at Eckerd, he published computer science research in the area of image processing while working on a larger research project, Darwin, to uniquely identify dolphins from digital photographs.
 After graduating, he worked in Okinawa, Japan, at the Okinawa Prefectural Education Centre with public school teachers to develop English immersion curricula and with IT professionals to deliver continuing education training through the Internet to staff members and students on outlying islands.
 He came to the OII as a master’s candidate in October 2009 and completed his DPhil (PhD) at the department in 2015.
 His DPhil research concentrated on how the design of social media platforms affects the amount of information shared across language divides.

 Human-Computer Interaction (HCI), bilingualism, applications of machine learning, natural language processing (NLP), social network analysis (SNA), experiments, visualization, complex systems, mobilization and collective action, human mobility